Heading to Sao Paulo, but you’ve only got one day here and you’re wondering what things you can see and do?

 And of course when you are here don’t forget to drink caipirinhas – Brazil’s favourite cocktail!
 Caipirinha is made from cachaça, sugar, and lime and tastes delicious!

-Sao Paolo has a great nightlife with a large variety of restaurants, bars and nightclubs.
+Sao Paulo has a great nightlife with a large variety of restaurants, bars and nightclubs.
 There are some fantastic rooftop restaurants and bars that offer impressive views, including Terraço Italia and Skye Bay.

 If you still want to see the view from above but would prefer to see it from an Observation Deck, check out the one at Altino Arantes – a building that was inspired by The Empire State Building but on a much smaller scale!
 Altino Arantes is also known as the Banespa Building (Bank of Sao Paolo) and is only open during work hours on weekdays.
 The views from the 34th floor are incredible but you need to bring your passport to enter and you’ll only be allowed 5 minutes at the top as it gets very very busy!

-- Sao Paolo holds the world’s largest Gay Pride Parade in the world.
+- Sao Paulo holds the world’s largest Gay Pride Parade in the world.

-- Brazilians call Sao Paolo ‘Sampa’ or ‘Cidade da Garoa’, meaning the city of drizzle as there is often a rain shower happening!
+- Brazilians call Sao Paulo ‘Sampa’ or ‘Cidade da Garoa’, meaning the city of drizzle as there is often a rain shower happening!

 Guarulhos (GRU) International Airport operates many international flights.